mateuszdorobek/python3.info/advanced/functional/paradigm-scope.rst

 * ``global`` keyword allows modification of global variable
 * Using ``global`` keyword is considered as a bad practice

+In Python, a function scope refers to the area of a program where a variable is accessible.
+A variable's scope is determined by where it is defined in the program.

+When a variable is defined inside a function, it has local scope, which means that it can only be accessed within that function.
+Local variables are destroyed when the function returns.

+Here's an example of using local variables in Python:

+>>> def my_function():
+...     x = 10
+...     print(x)
+>>>
+>>> my_function()
+10
+>>> print(x)
+Traceback (most recent call last):
+NameError: name 'x' is not defined

+In this example, the ``x`` variable is defined inside the ``my_function()`` function.
+It has local scope and can only be accessed within the function.
+When the function is called, it prints the value of ``x``.
+When the function returns, the ``x`` variable is destroyed.

+If we try to access the `x` variable outside the function, we get a ``NameError`` because the variable is not defined in the global scope.

+Variables defined outside of any function have global scope, which means that they can be accessed from anywhere in the program.
+Global variables are not destroyed when a function returns.

+Here's an example of using global variables in Python:

+>>> x = 10
+>>>
+>>> def my_function():
+...     print(x)
+>>>
+>>> my_function()
+10
+>>> print(x)
+10

+In this example, the ``x`` variable is defined outside of any function and has global scope.
+It can be accessed from within the ``my_function()`` function and from outside the function.
+When the function is called, it prints the value of ``x``.
+When the program ends, the ``x`` variable is not destroyed because it has global scope.

+Using function scope helps to keep variables organized and prevent naming conflicts between different parts of a program.

 Values Leaking
 --------------